box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 ```

 If the provided version is correct and supported by the endpoint, a response is sent to the client.
 If the endpoint is available in multiple versions, the response will include the `box-version` header,
 which indicates the version used to handle the request.
 Endpoints introduced after 2024 may return a `400` error code if the version is incorrect.
 More information about versioning errors can be found [here](g://api-calls/permissions-and-errors/versioning-errors).

 ## Release schedule and naming convention

-Box can introduce a new breaking change to certain endpoints **once per year**.
+Box can introduce a new breaking change to certain endpoints **once per year**, which results in a new API version.
 Introducing a new version of the Sign Request endpoint means that **all paths and HTTP methods** of an endpoint will support it.

 For example, if Sign Request endpoints receive a new version it will apply to all endpoints listed in the table: